 A composer is a method of creating messages via the dashboard.
-This document explains how to use composers, their navigation and page elements, and how to find your message drafts.
+This document explains how to use composers, their navigation and elements, and how to find your message drafts.

 Learn each composer by following the tutorials: